huynguyenbao/huynguyenbao.github.io/_posts/2022-09-26-variational-methods-segmentation_p3.md

 \end{cases}
 \end{equation*}$$

-With the introduction of heaviside step function $H(.)$, we can re - write the energy function:
+With the introduction of a Heaviside step function $H(.)$, we can re-write the energy function:

 * The first term: